About

 Each piece stands in some way or other as a declaration of hope in a dark broken world, a synthesis of light and shadow, beauty, truth and redemption.

-Old dogs can learn new tricks!
+I am learning that old dogs can learn new tricks!

 A student of the arts . . .